-individual companies to farm animal welfare depends on factors such as the nature of their business, their existing management practices, the other business risks and priorities they need to manage, and their perceptions of customer and stakeholder pressure for action.
+The score did not take account of the specific reasons advanced.
+The score did not take account of the importance assigned by companies to farm animal welfare (e.g. relative to other corporate responsibility issues).
+The importance assigned by individual companies to farm animal welfare depends on factors such as the nature of their business, their existing management practices, the other business risks and priorities they need to manage, and their perceptions of customer and stakeholder pressure for action.

 Question 2.
-Does the company publish an overarching corporate farm animovel welfare policy (or equivalent)? al Rationale It is good practice for companies to formalise their approach to animal welfare in a policy (or equivalent document such as a statement of guiding principles, a code of practice or a sourcing charter).
-While the existence of a policy may not provide a guarantee of implementation, the absence of a policy is a clear that farm animal welfare is not on the business agenda.
+Does the company publish an overarching corporate farm animowelfare policy (or equivalent)? ıl Rationale It is good practice for companies to formalise their approach to animal welfare in a policy (or equivalent document such as a statement of guiding principles, a code of practice or a sourcing charter).
+While the existence of a policy may not provide a guarantee of implementation, the absence of a policy is a clear sign that farm animal welfare is not on the business agenda.
 Scoring No evidence of a formal policy statement (or equivalent) on farm animal welfare.
 0 Broad commitment to farm animal welfare in a policy statement (or equivalent) but no description of how the policy is to be implemented.
 5 Broad commitment to farm animal welfare within a policy statement (or equivalent) and a description of the processes in place to ensure that the policy is effectively implemented.
-10 (Max Score 10) Explanatory Notes The assessment did not differentiate between companies that published stand-alone farm animal welfare policies and companies that incorporated farm animal welfare into wider responsible sourcing or sustainability policies or codes of prace.
-Companies that published a clear statement of commitment farm animal welfare and/or farm animal welfare-related prince that provided a starting point for the company's accountabilits stakeholders were awarded a score of 5 points.
-Companies that supplemented these commitments or princip with details of how these were to be implemented were awar a score of 10 points.
-To score maximum points, company farm animal welfare policies needed to include most/all of the following: A clear statement of the reasons why farm animal welfare case and the ethical case for action) A clear position with regard to expected standards of animal welfare A description of the processes in place to ensure that the policy was effectively implemented (e.g. senior management oversight, commitments to continuous improvement, performance monitoring, corrective act the event that the policy was not being effectively tice. to ciples ity to bles rded n fare hess farm
+10 (Max Score 10) Explanatory Notes The assessment did not differentiate between companies that published stand-alone farm animal welfare policies and companies that incorporated farm animal welfare into wider responsible sourcing or sustainability policies or codes of practice.
+Companies that published a clear statement of commitment to farm animal welfare and/or farm animal welfare-related principles that provided a starting point for the company's accountability to its stakeholders were awarded a score of 5 points.
+Companies that supplemented these commitments or principles with details of how these were to be implemented were awarded a score of 10 points.
+To score maximum points, company farm animal welfare policies needed to include most/all of the following: A clear statement of the reasons why farm animal welfare was important to the business (including both the business case and the ethical case for action)

-A commitment to continuous improvement and public reporting on performance.
+A commitment to compliance with relevant legislation A clear position with regard to expected standards of farm animal welfare A description of the processes in place to ensure that the policy was effectively implemented (e.g. senior management oversight, commitments to continuous improvement, performance monitoring, corrective action in the event that the policy was not being effectively implemented) - A commitment to continuous improvement and public reporting on performance.